J. C. King: Early life and marriage

-On October 5, 1900, Joseph Caldwell King was born to Warren Charles King and Jessie Calhoun Caldwell in Brooklyn, New York.
-King would go on to graduate from the U.S. Military Academy at West Point as part of the Class of 1923 and was assigned the Cullum Register Number 6992.
+On October 5, 1900, Joseph Caldwell King was born to Warren Charles King (December 8, 1876 – September 5, 1931) and Jessie Calhoun Caldwell in Brooklyn, New York.
+His father was a businessman and unsuccessful candidate for the New Jersey Republican gubernatorial nomination in 1919.
+King graduated from the Lawrenceville School in June 1918 and then enrolled at Princeton University in September.
+He left Princeton to enter the U.S. Military Academy at West Point in November 1918.
+King graduated as part of the Class of 1923 and was assigned the Cullum Register Number 6992.

-Joseph Caldwell King married twice: first to Cristina Patricia Pernas, then to Frances Anne Smith.
+Joseph Caldwell King married three times: first to Cristina Patricia Pernas in 1927, then to Ana Vilma Gaspar in 1942 and finally to Frances Anne Smith in 1954.

 Career

+Second Lieutenant King served with the 16th Infantry in New York state before resigning his commission in May 1924.
+He enrolled at l'École Libre des Sciences Politiques in Paris, graduating from the diplomatic course in June 1925.
+King then went to work for his father's mining businesses in Mexico.

-King became a vice-president at Johnson and Johnson in charge of Brazil and Argentina.
+After leaving a job as vice president of his father's chemical business in New Jersey, King became a vice-president at Johnson and Johnson in charge of Brazil and Argentina.
 Then, he joined Nelson Rockefeller's Office of the Coordinator of Inter-American Affairs (OCIAA).

 He was stationed in Argentina from 1941 to 1945, where he was engaged in feeding deceptive information to Japanese agents (see Thaddeus Holt, The Deceivers).
-For his service in 1943 to 1946 as a military attaché in Argentina, Lt.
-Col. King was awarded the Legion of Merit.
+For his service from July 1943 to November 1945 as an assistant military attaché in Argentina, Major King was awarded the Legion of Merit.
+He was promoted to lieutenant colonel in December 1945 and released from military intelligence duty in 1946.
+King was later promoted to colonel in the U.S. Army Reserve.

 On December 11, 1959, King advocated that "thorough consideration" be given to the "elimination" of Fidel Castro, by which he may have meant assassination.

 King officially retired from the CIA in 1967 but soon came back as a CIA consultant.
 He was CEO of the Amazon Natural Drug Company, known as a front for the CIA.

 Later life

 King's health began deteriorating because of age and Parkinson's disease, and he died on January 27, 1977, in Washington, D.C.
-However, King was buried at the United States Military Academy Post Cemetery in West Point, New York.
+King and his third wife were buried at the United States Military Academy Post Cemetery in West Point, New York.